-PHPMD's command line tool currently defines three different exit codes.
+PHPMD's command line tool currently defines four different exit codes.

 - 0, This exit code indicates that everything worked as expected.
 This means there was no error/exception and PHPMD hasn't detected any rule violation in the code under test.

-- 1, This exit code indicates that an error/exception occured which has interrupted PHPMD during execution.
+- 1, This exit code indicates that an exception occurred which has interrupted PHPMD during execution.

-At the moment PHPMD comes with the following three renderers:
+At the moment PHPMD comes with the following renderers: